Skip to Content

 • Some JBO oils even fall under the category of PAHs (Polycyclic Aromatic Hydrocarbons), substances that can be carcinogenic with prolonged contact.

-Vermijd JBO olie in jute touw
+Avoid JBO oil in jute rope

 Caring for Jute Ropes